aleksip/plugin-data-transform/README.md

 ### Pattern-specific data file support for included patterns

 Pattern Lab core only supports global data files and a pattern-specific data file for the main pattern.
 This plugin adds pattern-specific data file support for included patterns.
+This feature works with the include function provided by this plugin with all PatternEngines and also with regular includes in template files with Twig PatternEngine.

+Please note that global data from the `_data` directory is considered to be pattern-specific data and will overwrite data inherited from a parent pattern.
+If you want to override data of an included pattern you can use the `with` keyword.

 ### Data transform functions